 How to Get into Beacon High School

-Founded in 1993, Beacon is a small, alternative high school that has since grown to become one of the most highly regarded public schools in the city.
+Founded in 1993, Beacon was a small, alternative high school that has since grown to become one of the most highly regarded public schools in the city.
 However, it is also increasingly competitive to get into.
-In this article, we'll tell you why Beacon is great and what you need to do to maximize you chances of admission.
+In this article, we'll tell you why Beacon is great and what you need to do to maximize your chances of admission.

 Cover photo by Wikiedior129293